 On November 1, 2017, NOAA released the National Charting Plan, a strategy to improve NOAA nautical chart coverage, products, and distribution.
-Part of the plan involves "rescheming" the current suite of ENCs- based on the original paper chart extents- to a gridded format with standardizes sizes and scales.
-The new layout will exceed 9,000 ENCs with new charts often providing larger scale and more detailed coverage.
-Since 2019, NOAA produced 560 new ENCs based on the gridded chart scheme.
-The timeline for completing regridding in the SWPHC region has not been determined, but the current status for the creation of all reschemed ENCs is available online at: https://distribution.charts.noaa.gov/ENC/rescheme/
+Part of the plan involves "re-scheming" the current suite of ENCs-based on the original paper chart extents-to a gridded format with standardized sizes and scales.
+The new layout will exceed 7,000 ENCs with new charts often providing larger scale and more detailed coverage.
+The timeline for completing regridding in the SWPHC region has not been determined, but the current status for the creation of all reschemed ENCs is available online at:

+https://distribution.charts.noaa.gov/ENC/rescheme/